-Our research and development spending totaled \$50.0 million for the year ended December 30, 2018.
+Our research and development spending totaled \$37.0 million and \$50.0 million for the years ended December 29, 2019 and December 30, 2018, respectively.
 As described in the "Risk Factors" section and elsewhere in this Form 20-F, government regulations and policies can make developing or marketing new technologies expensive or uncertain due to various restrictions on trade and technology transfers.
 See "Item 3.
 Key Information-3.D.
 Risk Factors."
 For further information on our research and development policies and additional product information, see "Item 4.
 Information on the Company- 4.B.
 Business Overview."